ClojureBridge/organizing/Money-Things.md

 Volunteers are encouraged to work with SchoolFactory to arrange for direct payment of expenses, like catering which can be paid directly.

+*TO DO: Explain process for working with SchoolFactory to order food._

 ### Finance Team

 The Finance Team is comprised of Lillie Chilen, Rachel Myers, Luke Morris, Austin Putman, Sarah Allen, and Sarah Mei.